Misuzulu Sinqobile: Personal life and education

 King Misuzulu completed his early schooling in Eswatini, his mother's home country, and later attended high school in South Africa, at St. Charles College, Pietermaritzburg.
 On 6 May 2021, a day before his mother's funeral service, King Misuzulu married his long-time girlfriend, Ntokozo Mayisela.
 The couple met in August 2009 during the royal wedding of King Misuzulu's sister, Princess Bukhosibemvelo and former Transnet executive Sipho Nyawo, at the Durban Botanic Gardens.

 On 13 May 2021, King Misuzulu sent a delegation to Mayisela's home to negotiate and pay lobola in terms of Zulu marriage custom.
 The lobola was reported to consist of eight cows and fifty thousand South African Rand.

 Some sources claim that he has a degree in international studies, while others state that he is still pursuing the degree, in Jacksonville, Florida.
 He has two children with his wife, Ntokozo Mayisela, and another child with Princess Wezizwe Sigcau of amaMpondo royalty.

+He is also paternal cousin to AmaRharhabe King Jonguxolo Sandile.